-Compliance Requirement - State DOTs are required to establish a value engineering (VE) program, and ensure that a VE analysis has been performed on all applicable projects.
+Compliance Requirement - State DOTs are required to establish a value engineering (VE) program and ensure that a VE analysis is performed on all applicable projects.
 The program should include procedures to approve or reject recommendations and for monitoring to ensure that resulting, approved recommendations are incorporated into the plans, specifications, and estimate.
-Applicable projects are (a) projects located on the NHS with an estimated total project cost of \$50 million or more that utilize Federal-aid highway program funding; (b) bridge projects located on the NHS with an estimated total or more that utilize Federal-aid highway program funding; (c) major projects on or off the NHS that utilize Federal-aid highway program funding; and (d) any other projects that the FHWA determines to be appropriate.
-Critical elements of VE programs include identification of a State VE coordinator; establishment of a VE policy and documented VE procedures, including requirements to identify applicable projects; and monitor, assess and report on the performance of the VE program (23 USC 106(e); 23 CFR part 627).
+Applicable projects are (a) projects located on the NHS with an estimated total project cost of \$50 million or more that utilize Federal-aid highway program funding; (b) bridge projects located on the NHS with an estimated total cost of \$40 million or more that utilize Federal-aid highway program funding; and (c) any other projects that the FHWA determines to be appropriate.
+Projects utilizing the design-build method of construction do not require a VE analysis (23 USC 106(e)(5)).
+Critical elements of VE programs include identification of a State VE coordinator; establishment of a VE policy, and documented VE procedures, including requirements to identify applicable projects, verify required VE analyses are completed on State DOT and subrecipient projects; and monitor, assess, and report on the performance of the VE program (23 USC 106(e); 23 CFR part 627).